100 Hours: My Ultimate Istanbul Itinerary

 They said my Istanbul itinerary wasn’t going to be worth it.
 With just 100 hours between arriving and flying off, how was I going to enjoy everything Turkey had to offer?
-I would miss out the fairy chimneys of Cappadocia, the travertine terraces of Pamukkale, the ruins of Ephesus (Efes) and more.
+I would miss out the fairy chimneys and other things to do in Cappadocia, the travertine terraces of Pamukkale, the ruins of Ephesus (Efes) and more.

 But, hey, when some of the stones have witnessed the rise and fall of the Byzantine and Ottoman Empires, there’s no shame in spending more time in the former capital.
 After five days in Istanbul, I can only say I’ve scratched the surface, yet most people spend only a couple of nights in transit.
 Now, this is what you might be missing out on.

 My Istanbul itinerary: What I saw and ate in 100 hours

 Here’s a quick intro to what Istanbul looks like.
 I think of the city as being divided into three main parts: Down the middle by the Bosphorus Strait.
 On the European (western) side, the Golden Horn separates the old city (Fatih, formerly Constantinople) in the south from Beyoğlu (which includes Taksim Square and Karaköy/Galata) in the north.
 Kadiköy (which includes the former Chalcedon) is on the southern part of the Asian side.
 Ferries and the metro system connect all three to one another, but an over-water bridge does not exist between the old city and Kadiköy.
 A tram system also operates between Karaköy and the old city, and the latter and the districts west of it.